slushiegoose/Town-Of-Us/README.md

 -----------------------
 ## Time Master
 ### **Team: Crewmates**
-The Time Master can rewind time and all plaers will reverse.\
+The Time Master can rewind time and all playrs will reverse.\
 If enabled, any players killed during this time will be revived.\
 Nothing but movements and kills are affected (for now).